 Cryogenic processes are required to generate liquefied product – either for plant backup or for use in very low temperature applications such as food freezing.

-Cryogenic distillation is necessary to produce argon.
-Because argon is only 1% of air, it cannot be produced economically unless it is a co-product, usually of a high purity oxygen plant or sometimes of an ammonia plant.
+Cryogenic distillation is also necessary to produce argon.
+Argon is only 1% of air, so it can only be produced economically as a co-product: usually from of a high purity oxygen plant, but sometimes from an ammonia plant.

-LIN-assist plants are a special type of cryogenic nitrogen plant that uses "imported" refrigeration derived by vaporization of a small amount of purchased LIN to drive the cryogenic separation process.
-Because they have no mechanical refrigeration components, their capital cost is reduced versus a "complete" cryogenic plant, and they can produce high-purity nitrogen cost effectively at relatively low usage rates (10 to 20 tpd).
-They are most likely to be a good choice when demand is relatively steady and close to the plant's maximum design capacity.
+LIN-assist plants (also known as LIN-injection plants) are a special type of cryogenic nitrogen plant that uses "imported" refrigeration derived by vaporization of a small amount of purchased LIN to drive the cryogenic separation process.
+Because this type of plant has no mechanical refrigeration components, their capital cost is reduced versus a "complete" cryogenic plant.
+They are particularly cost effective for applications where users require high-purity nitrogen but have relatively low usage rates (less than about 30 tpd).
+They are most likely to have favorable economics when demand is relatively steady and close to the plant's maximum design capacity.

 Factors affecting selection of non-cryogenic plants: